FarhanHabibie/UG-Project-Farhan/README.md

 # UG-Project-Farhan
 UG Project Farhan Habibie

-The code in this repository is the code for XGBoost, GRNN and ARIMA for economic forecasting.
+This repository contains the code and files for univariate and multivariate economic forecasting using XGBoost, GRNN, ARIMA and VARMA.

+Included in this repository is the dataset used (Indonesia Macroeconomic Indicators), to create the forecasts.

-Code has been written in python on the Jupyter Notebooks IDE.
+Code has been written in python using Jupyter Notebooks as the IDE.
 The reason for Jupyter Notebooks is because its easy to run code in blocks to see each step.

-Will update readme as development comes along.
+The repository was created for my Individual Project at City, University of London.
+The objective of the project was to compare performance of ML against traditional time series forecasting techniques, using Indonesia as a case study.